 Benchmark Assessments: Test Format

-Multiple Choice: Student is presented with three choices.
+Multiple Choice: The student is presented with three choices.
 Students are given one opportunity to respond.
 After they make their selection, the next question will appear.

-Minimal Prompts: Student responds to natural cues during the story reading activity with only periodic direct verbal, physical or gestural prompts to demonstrate engagement or interaction.
+Minimal Prompts: The student responds to natural cues during the story reading activity with only periodic direct verbal, physical, or gestural prompts to demonstrate engagement or interaction.

-Moderate Prompts: Student responds to some natural cues with verbal, physical or gestural prompts required for active responses approximately 50 – 75% of the time.
+Moderate Prompts: The student responds to some natural cues with verbal, physical, or gestural prompts required for active responses approximately 50 – 75% of the time.

-Full Prompting: Student demonstrates only minimal active responses during story reading without direct verbal, physical or gestural prompts for interaction.
+Full Prompting: The student demonstrates only minimal active responses during story reading without direct verbal, physical, or gestural prompts for interaction.

-No Response: Student does not show any response or student refuses to respond, even with natural cues and/or physical, verbal or gestural prompts during a story-reading activity.
+No Response: The student does not show any response or refuses to respond, even with natural cues and/or physical, verbal, or gestural prompts during a story-reading activity.

 Level 2 & 3

-Level 1 Checkpoints receive 2 composite scores, one measuring responsiveness and one measuring accuracy.
-Responsiveness composite score results in a percentage of test items responded to and measures improvement in student’s active response mode.
-Accuracy composite score: 12 points for Content, Reading, and Mathematics.
+Level 1 Checkpoints receive 2 composite scores: one measuring responsiveness and one measuring accuracy.
+The Responsiveness composite score results in a percentage of test items responded to and measures improvement in student’s active response mode.
+The Accuracy composite score consists of 12 points for Content, Reading, and Mathematics.
 An itemized summary may be viewed to identify test items and skill areas of strength and weakness.